diyscif/diyscif/scif-thesis.md

 Aluminium | Low weight, easy to work with, high electrical conductivity | Cannot be magnetized, not so easy to weld, not as rigid as steel, electrically insulating passive corrosion layer forms on the surface (in case of joints remove the passive layer and immediately prevent new formation by applying paint or textiles)
 Steel | High magnetic permeability | Corrosive
 Zinc | Passive layer like aluminium | Low nobility (contact with metals higher on the galvanic series problematic for corrosion)
-Stainless steel | Relatively good electrical conductivity, high corrosion resistance (preferred material for electrodynamic shields) | High price, high weight, difficult processing with cutting tools, poor shielding of low frequency fields due to low permeability
+Stainless steel | Relatively good electrical conductivity, high corrosion resistance (prefered material for electrodynamic shields) | High price, high weight, difficult processing with cutting tools, poor shielding of low frequency fields due to low permeability
 Copper | No interfering protective oxidation layers, soft, easy soldering | Very high price Brass | Good corrosion resistance, harder than copper | Low conductivity, very expensive Tin | Useful as alloy or corrosion protection | Too soft